2021 in ONE Championship: Background

-The event was headlined by a bantamweight fight between the former UFC bantamweight John Lineker and promotional newcomer Stephen Loman.
-Loman would later withdraw from the card, as he tested positive for COVID-19, and was replaced by Troy Worthen.
+The event was expected to headlined by a bantamweight fight between the John Lineker and promotional newcomer Stephen Loman.
+However, Loman would later withdraw from the card, as he tested positive for COVID-19, and was replaced by Troy Worthen.

 The co-main event saw a heavyweight bout between the Iranian Amir Aliakbari and Anatoly Malykhin.
-The fight was later replaced by a lightweight contest between Marat Gafurov and Ok Rae Yoon.
+The fight was later replaced by a lightweight contest between former ONE Featherweight World Champion Marat Gafurov and Ok Rae-yoon.

-John Wayne Parr will make his ONE debut against the former Glory champion Nieky Holzken.
+John Wayne Parr made his ONE debut against the former Glory champion Nieky Holzken.
 It will be Parr's first fight since November 2019.

 Two MMA fights were scheduled for the prelims: a flyweight bout between the #5 ranked Reece McLaren and the #4 ranked Yuya Wakamatsu.

 A rematch between Enriko Kehl and Chingiz Allazov was the scheduled for the event, but the bout was moved to ONE on TNT 1.

 Results

 Road to ONE: Night of Warriors 17

 Road to ONE: Night of Warriors 17 was a kickboxing event held by ONE Championship in partnership with Night of Warriors on April 24, 2021, in Prague, Czech Republic.